outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - how would you design an ai algorithm to:

-        - account for these error types
+        - account for these error types in algorithm design
           - identify error types in data like 'assign weight to leaf motion to create a direction change' and convert them to the right combination of factors like 'check for other sources of motion first'
+          - apply activation functions to node sets to identify patterns that are error types which shouldnt be passed on as valuable information to determine when to change direction
+          - look for similarities (mapping to attribute alignments) in weight path patterns and other system filter objects that could be error types

         - predict these error types
           - look for attribute alignments (direction changes produced by both monkey pushing leaf & wind but appearing to be similar enough to be difficult to differentiate given that the monkey may not be visible) and other system filters